 DURING THE 20TH CENTURY, MANY INTERESTING PEOPLE STAYED AT NUMBER 22

 Samuel Beckett spent some time writing here.
 In its more recent history, chef Richard Corrigan established Bentley’s restaurant at the townhouse in 2008.
 The O’Callaghan family took over the entire property in 2010.

-Since 2010, CLIFF’s Executive Chef Martijn Kajuiter has been at the restaurant’s helm, with Sean Smith working as Head Chef.
+Since 2010, Head Chef Sean Smith has been at the restaurant’s helm.
 The nine individual guestrooms have been renovated to create a modern restaurant-with-rooms within this classically beautiful building.
-Cliff Townhouse is managed by Valerie Bracken, who instils the property with warm Irish hospitality.
+Cliff Townhouse is managed by Orlaith McCann-Fox, who instils the property with warm Irish hospitality.